 …typical intertidal mudflat ecosystem on the coastline of the Yellow Sea, supporting a wide variety of rare animal species, including 315 species of birds…

-Yancheng National Natural Reserve for Coastal Rare Birds
+Yancheng National Natural Reserve

 The completion of those projects may help aquatic animals and birds to live and breed.
 The establishment of the Yancheng National Nature Reserve is significant to the protection and study of migrant rare birds such as red-crowned crane.
 It has become an ideal habitat for rare birds…